 Weight loss gives excellent relief from the symptoms of OSA.

 Nasal decongestants are more likely to be effective in mild OSA.
-They can help to relieve snoring.
+They can help relieve snoring.

 Continuous Positive Airway Pressure (CPAP)

 Continuous positive airway pressure (CPAP) therapy is the first line of treatment for obstructive sleep apnea.
-CPAP is administered through a facemask that is worn at night.
-The facemask is attached to an oxygen tank that gently delivers positive airflow to keep the airways open at night.
+CPAP is administered through a facemask that’s worn at night.
+The facemask gently delivers positive airflow to keep the airways open at night.
 The positive airflow props the airways open.
 CPAP is a highly effective treatment for sleep apnea.
 A dental device may also be necessary to keep the lower jaw positioned forward.

-Since sleeping on the back (supine position) can make sleep apnea worse, positional therapy is used to help sleep apnea sufferers to learn to sleep in other positions.
+Since sleeping on the back (supine position) can make sleep apnea worse for some people, positional therapy is used to help those with sleep apnea learn to sleep in other positions.
 Positional therapy and the use of CPAP can be discussed with a professional at a sleep center.

 Tracheostomy may be done as a procedure of last resort.
 Tracheostomy punctures an opening in the windpipe that bypasses the obstruction in the throat.

 Other surgical procedures may be required to correct structural problems in the face and elsewhere when sleep apnea doesn’t respond to treatments such as CPAP.
-Seventy-five percent of children with OSA due to enlarged tonsils or adenoids get relief from surgery.
+About 75 percent of children with OSA due to enlarged tonsils or adenoids get relief from surgery.
 The American Sleep Apnea Association (ASAA) says that the American Academy of Pediatrics has endorsed surgical removal of tonsils and adenoids as the treatment of choice for children with sleep problems due to enlarged tonsils or adenoids.